petrus-v/nextcloud-s3-backup/README.md

 │   │   ├── etag                          # Files created/copied/updated/moved through nextcloud
                                           # haven't any SHA1 nor valid md5 here we save etag hardlink to sha1 files
                                           # as we can retrieve etag from s3 without download files
-                                          # file that have sha1 filled do not necessaraly have md5/etag
+                                          # file that have sha1 filled do not necessarily have md5/etag
 │   │   │   ├── aa                        # 2 first etag character to limit the number of files per directory.
 │   │   │   │   ├── wxyz...abc-3          # file name is etag from remote and is an hardlink to sha1
 │   │   │   │   ├── ...